shinoka7/rcos-status-updates/fall_2018/week_06.md

-	Added Component 'register.vue' and implemented some of the layout Still everything is basic simple, bad UI, but added functionality so that I can start on the backend
+	Added Component 'register.vue' and implemented some of the layout Still everything is basic simple, bad UI, but added functionality so that I can start on the backend.
+Currently haven't implemented a calendar UI, so that will be a potential later issue that needs to be attacked on the frontend side.

 ## This Week's Plan